certara/pyDarwin/docs/Options.rst

   * in general the size depends on number of jobs you can run in parallel and should be at least 10 to 20 times bigger than that
   * anything less than 50 is considered ineffective from CPU/grid utilization perspective, as all models in a batch must complete before the next batch starts
   * if you submit model runs to a grid, the size shouldn't be too big in order to not overwhelm or monopolize your grid queue
-  * for local runs you may batch as many models as you want if don't mind loosing some cached models in case of any accident (model cache is dumbed to a file at the end of every batch); unlike grid runs, any parallel searches won't be affected by the size since the main influence in case of local runs is made by :mono_ref:`num_parallel <num_parallel_options_desc>`
+  * for local runs you may batch as many models as you want if you don't mind loosing some cached models in case of any accident (model cache is dumped to a file at the end of every batch); unlike grid runs, any parallel searches won't be affected by this setting since the main influence in case of local runs is made by :mono_ref:`num_parallel <num_parallel_options_desc>`

   | *Default*: 100